Few contractors have not heard of IR35 – the tax avoidance legislation that in April 2021 affects many more businesses than before.

 Train your staff

-Who’s going to be responsible for the changes within the organisation, and do they understand the rules?
+Who’s responsible for the changes within the organisation and do they understand the rules?

 Factor in staff training requirements, consider the need to outsource any specialist knowledge and advice.

 Guidance for contractors about the new IR35 requirements

 Dave Chaplin is founder and CEO of ContractorCalculator.co.uk, which has been advising contractors about IR35 since its introduction.
 His website, IR35shield.co.uk, offers several IR35 tools to help determine employment status.

 Here, he offers some advice to any contractor concerned about the new IR35 requirements.